dannieRope/Leads-Sales-Data-Analysis-Insights-Recommendations/README.md

 1. Michael and Toby showcased the highest sales figures at $34,970.1 and $33,746.4, respectively, while Angela recorded the lowest sales of $18,800.8.
 2. All sales agents met their sales targets except for Pam and Jim.
-3. With a 40% conversion rate deemed satisfactory, all agents, excluding Angela, Toby, and Ryan, exhibited commendable conversion rates.
+3. With a 40% conversion rate deemed satisfactory, all agents, excluding Angela, Toby, and Ryan, showed inadequate conversion rates.

 # THE DASHBOARD